zjwang11/TopMat/README.md

 ### 6) solve compatibility relations (CR) and calculate symmetry indicators (SI) in 1651 magnetic space groups (using tqc.data).

+a
-# the MOM2MSG program (a useful tool for the given magnetic configuration)
+# 2. MOM2MSG program -- a useful tool for a given magnetic configuration
 To find #MSG and standarize POSCAR according to the given magnetic configuration.</br>
 If you have any problem,  please contact us by rhzhang@iphy.ac.cn</br>